 There is so much going on in the world, yes.
 But there are ways that you, as a global (and local) consumer can make a difference, especially in your purchasing decisions.
 As consumers, we cannot underestimate our power.

-So when we next go through our closet or go shopping with friends, here are a few suggestions I would make:
+So when we next go through our closet or go shopping with friends, here are a few suggestions we would make to make ourselves more global, responsible consumers:

 - Be willing to ask hard questions of the brands you know and love and support ones doing good.
 Research the environmental and social costs of companies you purchase from and continue demanding transparency and their commitment to doing good.
 Ask who made a product and at what environmental cost?
 And support companies who are doing good things!
 There are companies supporting artisans who are survivors of domestic violence, sex trafficking, poverty, to create jobs and a sustainable living for themselves and their families.
 There’s a huge diversity of needs addressed through new and existing socially conscious business models.